-Virtual Services Platform 4000 can use one of two spanning tree protocols.
-These include the Rapid Spanning Tree Protocol (RSTP) and the Multiple Spanning Tree Protocol (MSTP).
+VSP 4000 can use one of two spanning tree protocols: Rapid Spanning Tree Protocol (RSTP) and Multiple Spanning Tree Protocol (MSTP).

 VRRP protects clients and servers from link or aggregation switch failures.
-Configure the network to limit the amount of time a link is down during VRRP convergence.
+Configure the network to limit the amount of time a link is out of service during VRRP convergence.
 The following figure shows two possible configurations of VRRP and spanning tree; configuration A is optimal and configuration B is not.